 In both cases, however, the poverty figures are clearly above the official classification according to the criteria of ID Poor.
 According to the latter, 9.7% were recorded under ID Poor 1 and 7.4% under ID Poor 2 (Table 5).
 This means that 17.1% of the households in the sample are in a situation that can be described as poor to extremely poor according to national criteria.
-This is similar to the official result of the ID Poor classification by the Ministry of Planning for the six sampled provinces, ranging from 11% (Banteay Meanchey) to 23% (Battambang) poor with the ID Poor card.
+This is similar to the official result of the ID Poor classification by the Ministry of Planning for the six sampled provinces, ranging from 11% (Banteay Meanchey) to 23% (Battambang) poor with the ID Poor card65.

-The differences between self-evaluation and external evaluation, as well as the data on ID Poor evaluation, can be easily explained against the background that, according to the figures in our compilation in Chapter 2.1, almost half of all households in Cambodia are to be seen as care.); and (v) amongst the richest (very good house, a car and/or a tractor, furniture, luxurious household appliances like large TV, air conditioning, computer etc.).
+The differences between self-evaluation and external evaluation, as well as the data on ID Poor evaluation, can be easily explained against the background that, according to the figures in our compilation in Chapter 3.1, almost half of all households in Cambodia are to be seen as vulnerable, i.e. these households have a budget just above the poverty line and therefore must be seen as in permanent danger of poverty.